Searchie Review: The Easiest Platform for Course & Memberships $29/month & up

 Using Searchie Hubs, I created two different course platforms for my businesses.
-Here's a quick tour of my course hub that I use for my photography site.
+Here’s a quick tour of the course hub that I use for my photography site.

 Other course-building platforms don’t offer this feature.
 Many of them don’t even host video or audio, much less transcribe them for you and allow your customers to download the results (optional: your choice to enable or not).

 I probably forgot a few things.
-Let me show you some of the page elements I mentioned on the last bullet.
+Let me show you some of the page elements I mentioned in the last bullet.